Employment Law Representative Cases

 An employee needed time off to care for his extremely disabled spouse.
 He was terminated instead although the Fair Employment and Housing laws prohibit discrimination against an employee due to his/her association with a family member who suffers from a disability.
 After a private mediation a substantial settlement was made for the employee.

 The employee a new apartment manager discovered a bed bug and hot water problem in the large apartment building complex.
 After reporting this to upper management he was terminated.
-The jury made a large six figures damage award.
-The case settled just before the punitive damage phase of the trial for substantial sums.
+The jury made a large six figures damage award and made a finding justifying punitive damages.
+The case settled just before the punitive damage phase started for substantial sums.

 Another employee needed to be off work due to a pregnancy related disabilities for over a year.
 The employer terminated her rather than reasonably accommodating her request.
 A substantial settlement was reached at private mediation.